How to Write an Outline for Your Novel

 - Does your setting need more of a fantasy backdrop for your plot twist to be epic?

-If you don’t have any scenes spinning in your head yet, watch a TV show in the same genre as your novel (This works great for me.
-I’m glad I have a pause button so I can write notes as I watch!)
-You can also find some great visual writing prompts on my Pinerest board.
+If you don’t have any scenes spinning in your head yet, watch a TV show in the same genre as your novel.
+This works great for me.
+I’m glad I have a pause button so I can write notes as I watch!
+You can also find some great visual writing prompts on my Pinterest board.
 Later, you’ll keep what fits and file the other ideas for another time or maybe another novel.

 Here’s a prompt to get you started.
 What do you see in this picture?
-A peaceful sunset at the beach, an approaching storm, or perhaps a scary scene from Fear The Walking Dead?
+A peaceful sunset at the beach, an approaching storm, or perhaps a scary scene from Fear The Walking Dead with a horde of zombies approaching?